 Fewer tourists around make the town less crowded and more pleasant to explore and enjoy.

 In the low and shoulder season, the accommodation prices are much more affordable.
 This is another valid reason to visit Dubrovnik out of the peak season.
-You’ll pay around 120€ a night for a double room in an old town in May, while that same room in July you will pay close to 300€ a night.
+You’ll pay around 120€ a night for a double room in an old town in May, while for that same room in July you will pay close to 300€ a night.
 If you would like to read more, here is a full article on where to stay in Dubrovnik.

 The best time to visit Dubrovnik: What to expect